kekeli92/alx-low_level_programming/0x02-functions_nested_loops/README.md

-This function prints the last digit of a number
+This function prints of minutes of the day of Jsck Bauer